-VIDEO SURVEILLANCE POLICY AT INA GROUP LOCATIONS MANAGED BY INA, d.d.
+VIDEO SURVEILLANCE POLICY AT INA GROUP SITES MANAGED BY INA, d.d.

-The processing of personal data by means of video surveillance is based on applicable regulations governing financial operations (Act on Protection of Monetary Institutions) and the legitimate interest of protecting persons and assets, achieved by controlling entry and exit from the site and reducing the exposure of the persons to the risk of robbery, burglary, violence, theft, work-related irregularities and similar occurrences.
+- The processing of personal data by means of video surveillance is based on applicable regulations governing financial operations (Act on Protection of Monetary Institutions) and the legitimate interest of protecting persons and assets, achieved by controlling entry and exit from the site, as referred to in paragraph 2 of this section, and reducing the exposure of the persons referred to in the same paragraph to the risk of robbery, burglary, violence, theft, work-related irregularities and similar occurrences.
 The analysis of the legitimate interest of the controller and data subjects (balancing test) has shown that regarding video surveillance, the legal, economic and other interests of the data controller prevail over the interests of data subjects.

-INA as the controller, i.e. INA and the relevant Affiliated Company as joint controllers, shall inform all data subjects that video surveillance is performed, using a special notice at the location where video surveillance has been set up, as well as that the recordings are stored for a certain period of time.
+- INA as the controller, i.e., INA and the relevant Affiliated Company as joint controllers, shall inform all data subjects that video surveillance is performed, using a special notice at the location where video surveillance has been set up.

 - act in accordance with the applicable regulations governing the processing and protection of personal data.